North Macedonia Trip Cost: €30-150 or $34-172 a Day 2026

 Connectivity: eSIM and SIM

 Staying online is inexpensive.
 An Airalo eSIM for North Macedonia starts around $9.50 for 3GB (30 days), with 5GB near $13 and 10GB near $21 - the easiest option, set up before you land.
 Prefer a physical local SIM?
-An A1 prepaid SIM is about 299 MKD, with tourist data bundles running roughly 249-499 MKD (A1).
+An A1 prepaid starter SIM is about 399 MKD and includes 20 GB, with add-on data bundles from roughly 99 MKD (A1); note that a local SIM must be registered to your passport in a shop before it works.
 Either way, mobile data costs a few euros for a whole trip.
+For the full comparison of providers, plans and coverage, see our guide to the best eSIM for North Macedonia.

 Three sample daily budgets

 Per person, per day, excluding international flights.
-Denar figures use ~61.5 MKD/€1.
+Denar uses ~61.5 MKD/€1; dollars and pounds use the ECB rate of 31 July 2026.

 | Backpacker | Mid-range | Comfort | |